BONEJUKE/work01/docs/merge-verification.md

 # Merge Verification

-This note captures the checks performed after merging the latest feature work for recurrence exceptions, reminder quick actions, and the notification permission prompt tracker.
+This note captures the checks performed after reapplying the Korean-only resources and validating that the merge resolved without regressions.

 ## Repository state
-- Current HEAD: `66c9ed3601f0697c57128e9ec53c731c2a97f54b` ("Add recurrence exceptions and reminder quick actions").
 - Working tree status: clean (`git status -sb`).
 - No conflict markers detected within the workspace (`rg '<<<<' -n`).